proactis-documentation/documentation-source/docs/p2p/cancelPurhaseOrderGateway.md

 + CancellationReason
 + Comments

-!!! note
+!!!
+Note

     The order can be identified by either of the following arguments
       1. TemplateLabel and numeric Number
       2. The DisplayNumber
     If the DisplayNumber is supplied, then the TemplateLabel and Number are ignored.

 ### Cancellation Reason
 The reason for cancellation the order must be supplied.
 Reasons are defined in the List snap-in within the PROACTIS management console.